JSD2022/JSD2022.github.io/index.md

 <img align="center" width="1000" height="276" src="logo_spi.png">

 Welcome to Journées Scientifiques des Doctorants SPI 2022.
 This annual meeting is an opportunity to discover the various thesis topics within our doctoral school, to exchange with other PhD students working on the same topics as you (or topics that arouse your curiosity) and, perhaps, to lead to collaborations and/or friendships.
 Several speakers will be invited during these two days: some of them will present the possible career perspectives after a PhD.
 We will reveal more about the program soon!
 The participation of Ph.D students to these two days is mandatory.
 It is part of the requirement for obtaining your doctoral degree.

-## Pre-Register

-We are inviting you to complete the [survey](https://framaforms.org/participation-aux-journees-scientifiques-des-doctorants-1652653658) as soon as possible (estimated time: 2 minutes) for the pre-registration process.
+Note that attending the Scientific Days at least one time is part of the requirement for obtaining your doctoral degree.
+We strongly encourage you to come to meet the other PhD students and have a broad overview of the research topics within the doctoral school!

-## Poster
+## Poster requirements

 ### Poster preparation